Heruli: Possible Scandinavian origins

-While a migration to Scandinavia can itself be seen as evidence of an old and continuous connection between the Heruli and Scandinavia, some scholars are sceptical of this interpretation, noting that Procopius specifically says that the Heruli who moved to Scandinavia left the "home of their ancestors".
+The account of Procopius still leaves debate open about whether the ultimate origins of the Heruli were in Scandinavia before they came to the Danube.
+However, while a migration to Scandinavia can itself be seen as evidence of an old and continuous connection between the Heruli and Scandinavia, some scholars are sceptical of this interpretation, noting that Procopius specifically says that the Heruli who moved to Scandinavia left the "home of their ancestors".
 In contrast, in 2021 Prostko-Prostyński argued that there is "no doubt" about Scandinavian origins.
 Even though Procopius does not explicitly mention it, "it is hard to assume they ventured so far north without a reason of such nature".
-In his review of Prostko-Prostyński, Roland Steinacher asserts that this is debatable.
+In his review of Prostko-Prostyński, Roland Steinacher argued that this is debatable.

-Ellegård, one of the scholars who argued that the expulsion involved immigrants whose real homeland was on the Danube, wrote that "the only thing we can say with reasonable certainty is that a small group of Eruli lived there [in Scandinavia] for some 38-40 years in the first half of the 6th century AD".
+Ellegård, one of the scholars who argued that the expulsion involved immigrants whose real homeland was on the Danube, wrote that "the only thing we can say with reasonable certainty is that a small group of Eruli lived there [in Scandinavia] for some 38–40 years in the first half of the 6th century AD".
+(More controversially, Ellegård proposed that the evidence makes it most likely that the Heruli were actually "a loose group of Germanic warriors which came into being in the late 3rd century in the region north of the Danube limes that extends roughly from Passau to Vienna".
+This proposal has not been widely accepted.)

-More controversially, Ellegård proposed that the evidence makes it most likely that the Heruli were "a loose group of Germanic warriors which came into being in the late 3rd century in the region north of the Danube limes that extends roughly from Passau to Vienna".
-This proposal has not been widely accepted.
+Other scholars have continued to see traces of the Herulian survivals in southern Sweden in the so-called Blekinge runestones, and in the Värend region northeast of Blekinge, as well as legal-historical and folkloric indications of Herulian influence.
+A controversial thesis sees the Heruli as the inventors and masters of the runic script, and a broad cultural influence throughout Scandinavia and Iceland.